hmcts/ccd-docker/README.md

 Back to [http://localhost:3451](http://localhost:3451), you can now log in with the email and password defined at [step 1](#1-create-a-caseworker-user).
 If you left the password out when creating the caseworker, by default it's set to: `Pa55word11`.

+If you see only a grey screen after entering your user credentials in the login page, you may need to set profile settings in ccd_user_profile database by adding a single line for the user in the below tables:

+1- user_profile

+2- user_profile_jurisdiction

 ## Compose branches

 By default, all CCD containers are running with the `latest` tag, built from the `master` branch.